matthias-blomme/ad-project-document/book/src/poc/poc.md

 ## Mandatory requirements for all projects

+The following are mandatory requirements that **must** be implemented in your project:

    1. **Coding guidelines**: use all good practices from **previous and current** other courses.
 Don’t
       forget:
           - Create readable code